saurabhchardereal/css-modular-type/README.md

 In a `tailwind` project adding this plugin will create utility classes for changing font sizes.
 All options are the same between `postcss` and `tailwindcss` plugin (except for the ones marked as `postcss`-only).

-Changing the property to which this plugin adds generated font scales to is currently not supported but I might add it sometime later.

 Example usage:

 ```js